-Since then, they have continued to be a guiding voice for debt collectors throughout the rulemaking process.
-Recently, they sat down with PDCflow’s Sales & Marketing Manager Dawn Updike to discuss one of the most asked about portions of the rule – the Validation Notice.
+Since then, they have continued to be a guiding voice for debt collectors throughout the debt collection rulemaking process.
+Recently, they sat down with PDCflow’s Sales & Marketing Manager Dawn Updike to discuss one of the most asked about portions of the rule – the Debt Validation Notice.

 The first point Bender and Needleman want all agencies to understand?
 This document is intended to be a notice or form, NOT a letter.